 Sometimes I can’t believe how much I enjoy the ugly, ugly, ugly art of 81 diver.
 Just look at this page for a moment.

-I don’t know about you, but when I first saw that kick I started cracking up.
+I don’t know about you, but when I first saw that kick I simply couldn’t hold my composure.
 This scene, among many others, actually gets me to burst out laughing.

-The work of Shibata Yokusaru, the same man who created Airmaster, 81 diver is a manga about Sugata Kentarou, a gambling shougi player, and the woman he loves, “Ukeshi,” an excessively well-endowed maid who is also known as a legendary shougi player renowned for her defensive and reactionary play.
+81 diver is the work of Shibata Yokusaru, the same man who created Airmaster.
+It is a manga about Sugata Kentarou, a gambling shougi player, and the woman he loves, “Ukeshi,” an excessively well-endowed maid who is also known as a legendary shougi player renowned for her defensive and reactionary play.
 I have never played a game of shougi in my life, so much of the terminology goes straight over my head, but the terseness of the dialogue and the sparseness of text in the word bubbles combined with the frenetic line work makes each match extremely tense and exciting, especially given how absurd the characters are.